Create and manage workflow diagrams

 Note:

-Once the workflow diagram has been activated, it is used for all new jobs.
+Once the workflow diagram is activated, it is used for all new jobs.
 Existing jobs that have not been upgraded continue to use the previous workflow diagram.

 Learn more about upgrading jobs